Site Overlay

 Palliative and hospice-certified respiratory therapists focus on symptom management for patients with life-limiting respiratory illnesses.

-They manage symptoms like shortness of breath, cough, and secretions, while also providing education and equipment support for patients and caregivers.
+They manage symptoms such as shortness of breath, cough, and secretions, while also providing education and equipment support to patients and caregivers.

 Their goal is to improve the quality of life and help patients be as comfortable and functional as possible, often coordinating with an interdisciplinary team.